Brit Bennett: Early life

 Bennett was raised in Southern California and earned an undergraduate degree in English from Stanford University.
 She later attended the University of Michigan for her MFA.
-She also studied at Oxford University.
+She also studied at University of Oxford.

 Career

-While she was completing her M.F.A. at Michigan, Bennett's 2014 essay for Jezebel, "I Don't Know What to Do With Good White People" gained considerable attention, generating over one million views in three days.
+While she was completing her MFA at the University of Michigan, Bennett's 2014 essay for Jezebel, "I Don't Know What to Do With Good White People" gained considerable attention, generating over one million views in three days.
 While at Michigan, she also won a Hopwood Award in Graduate Short Fiction as well as the 2014 Hurston/Wright Award for College Writers.

-She has since published other nonfiction essays, including a history of black dolls called "Addy Walker, American Girl" for the Paris Review, as well as a review of the 2015 Ta-Nehisi Coates book Between the World and Me for The New Yorker.
+She has since published other nonfiction essays, including a history of black dolls called "Addy Walker, American Girl" for The Paris Review, as well as a review of the 2015 Ta-Nehisi Coates book Between the World and Me for The New Yorker.
 Vogue said Bennett's nonfiction essays "recall Ta-Nehisi Coates [with] a similar ability to contextualize the present moment in a bigoted past."

 The Mothers

-In 2016, Riverhead Books published her debut novel The Mothers to critical acclaim.
+In 2016, Riverhead Books published Bennett's debut novel The Mothers to critical acclaim.
 A New York Times best-seller, the Times said The Mothers was "shaping up to be one of the fall’s biggest literary debuts, with an initial printing of 108,000 copies and starred reviews in Booklist, Library Journal and Publishers Weekly."
 Bennett was named in the National Book Foundation "5 under 35" list of promising debut novelists.
 The novel was nominated for the 2016 Goodreads Choice Awards for Debut Goodreads Author.
 In March 2017, it was reported that The Mothers had been tapped by Warner Bros. for a film adaptation, with Kerry Washington as a producer.